Lay it to Heart

 The "paddle" was used a shovel.
 Proper sanitation is not a ceremonial thing, it is just proper living.
 Now that Jesus died it has not changed.
 We should still use the bathroom.
 In Exodus 26:14 God directed people to make the covering for the tent of the tabernacle to be made of badgers' skins.
 If unclean animals were a ceremonial issue the tent would be made out of clean animals.

-Food Preservation Is not Given as the Issue
+Food preservation is not given as the issue

 One theory claims God told the Israelites not to eat shellfish because they did not have refrigeration and it could be a problem.
 The theory suggests that we know why God forbade unclean meats.
 Therefore, we can alleviate the problem and God's commandments no longer apply.
 This reason is not found in the Bible.
 It is added by those who want to excuse away God's word.
 God did not give the reason.
 He does not have to give a reason.
 Christians want God to answer to them.
 Obviously this lie is not well thought out.
 If a person could immediately harvest shellfish and eat it would not have been forbidden back then.
 What about pork?
 The issue of refrigeration and spoiling of meat would be the same with pork, beef, venison or other meats but God separated some meats from others on a basis other than preservation.
 God said not to eat it without exception.